BuddyForms/BuddyForms-Ultimate-Member/readme.txt

 1. **Create and Edit Posts from the Ultimate Member Profile**

 == Changelog ==
+= 1.3.8 - 20 Nov 2020 =
+* Fixed internationalization and integration with Loco Translate.
+* Improved usability on the privacy options in both moderation and collaboration tab.
+* Tested with latest version of WordPress.

 = 1.3.7 - 8 May 2020 =
 * Fixing the Now link show when the list of post is empty.